 Cons:

-- Less flexible than some other tools for building custom visuals
+- Less flexible than some other tools for building fully custom visuals

-- Steep learning curve for advanced data modeling features
+- Steep learning curve for advanced data modeling with DAX and Power Query

 Use Cases: